Highlights of a perfect New Zealand road trip

 This is a guest post by Meagaan Irish, my fantastic travel buddy on the big New Zealand road trip, and today she’s sharing her favourite memories of our recent trip to the land of the long white cloud.
 You can follow her on Twitter (@meagaanirish) and Instagram.

 Where do I even begin?
 When I first heard I had an opportunity to go back to New Zealand I almost fell out of my chair… quite literally.
 I had had a few drinks at a friend’s Labor Day party and was overjoyed with excitement when I received a text asking if I wanted to take part in Christina’s Blog4NZ fundraiser and return to NZ.
-It was a bit of a short notice but I was up for adventure.
+It was a bit of a short notice, but I was up for an adventure.
 I had already fallen in love with NZ when I spent 3 months there in 2010 and knew right away that I was ready to put everything in my life on hold to return for this amazing opportunity.
 Not only was I super-excited about all the totally awesome vouchers that Christina received from Tourism New Zealand for winning the Blog4NZ competition but I was stoked we would be raising money to help Christchurch.

-Christina will be writing full, detailed articles about all the places, people and action that happened in New Zealand, but in the meantime here is just a quick look and recap of what I got myself into and some of my personal highlights of the trip…
+Christina will be writing full, detailed articles about all the places, people and activities that happened in New Zealand, but in the meantime here is just a quick look and recap of what I got myself into and some of my personal highlights of the trip…

 Getting in the shark cage at Kelly Tarlton’s

 Seeing sharks up close and personal was awesome!
-Especially as a surfer I have a new appreciation and understanding of sharks (not sure if my fear is gone though).
+Especially as a surfer, I have a new appreciation and understanding of sharks (not sure if my fear is gone though).
 Big thanks to Matt our guide who was very knowledgeable and actually made it fun to get into some pretty cold water.